Friday, May 2, 2008

 Recently I placed a cerebral palsy patient on a ventilator.
 He is off now and back at home in the care of his family.
 The quality of life for this person was already pretty low, but the family loved this young man and truly valued the sanctity of life.
 We had to respect those wishes, and we took care of him as we would any other patient.

-So, if you are wondering whether or not you want to be a full code or DNR should your heart stop, or whether or not you want to go on a ventilator should you stop breathing (and many times those two come together in the same package), you should take some time to consider the what ifs.
+So, if you are wondering whether or not you want to be a full code or DNR, or whether or not you want to go on a ventilator should your body start to fail you, you should take some time to consider the what ifs.

-It might be a difficult thing to stop and think about, but it could save you and/or your family members a ton of stress in the end.
+It might be a difficult thing to stop and think about, but it could save you and/or your family members a ton of grief and stress.
+It would help you and your family prepare for the end.
+It would help you die with grace and dignity.
+It would let you decide how you want to die.

 As you can see, this is not an easy subject matter for anyone, including us in the medical field.
-And this has been and will continue to be an important ethical discussion for years to come.
+And this has been and will continue to be an important ethical discussion for years to come, especially as we live in a world where we have the means to prolong life.